glenn23D16/flask-app-server/README.md

 **Optional Notes**

 During the process of solving this assignment, I learned the importance of carefully setting up and managing the CI/CD pipeline.
-Additionally, I gained valuable experience in configuring a Flask app server to run in a production environment using a cloud service provider like Digital Ocean.
+Additionally, I gained valuable experience in configuring a Flask app server to run in a development environment using a cloud service provider like Digital Ocean.